 Whippet

-Whippets are graceful, gentle pups who need to run—a lot.
-But with minimal grooming requirements and a friendly nature, these dogs can fit perfectly into active families seeking a versatile, low-maintenance pet.
+Whippets are graceful, gentle pups who need to run—fast, and often.
+But once they work out their energy, they’re happy to snooze the rest of the day away at home.
+With minimal grooming needs and a friendly nature, these dogs can fit perfectly into all kinds of families.

 Fawn, Cream, Black, Blue, White, Red, Blue Brindle, Blue Fawn, Fawn Brindle, White and Fawn, White and Red, Red Brindle, White and Blue Fawn, White and Black, White and Blue, White and Blue Brindle, White and Red Brindle, White and Fawn Brindle

 Whippets love to run.
 When they’re not running, they’re thinking about running.
-And when they’re done running—they’re dreaming about running.
+And when they’re done running, they’re dreaming about running.
 But that doesn’t mean you need to love running like they do.
 They’re perfectly happy to have you cheer them on from the sidelines.
-And when you meet them in the winner’s circle, they’re more than ready to celebrate with you.
-But you can forget the cold drinks.
-Their idea of celebrating is snuggling down to catch some ZZZs while you catch a flick.

 Whippet Characteristics